 The brand’s watches are mechanical masterpieces with materials, parts, and movements all manufactured and assembled in-house by their artisans.
 Still, despite the fantastic resale value they have, the only issue is getting even one copy in good condition.

-While Jaeger-LeCoultre might not have the same fame that Rolex and Patek Philippe has, but they have the same ingredients those two have.
+While Jaeger-LeCoultre might not have the same fame that the two brands mentioned above have, but they have the same ingredients those two have.
 The watchmaker has a tradition (founded way back in 1833) in the art of making mechanical movements.

-They take this art to the extent that they have commissioned movements for other watch brands.
-Brands like Patek Philippe, Vacheron Constantin, Audemars Piguet, and Rolex.
+They take this art to the extent that they have commissioned movements for other watch brands, including Vacheron Constantin, Audemars Piguet.
 Their watches range from the usual classic/dress watches to sports models.

-While Omega watches don’t come with the price tag of all the brands we’ve mentioned, they still hold their value remarkably well.
+While these watches don’t come with the price tag of all the brands we’ve mentioned, they still hold their value remarkably well.
 The clock has numerous achievements.
-For one, the Omega Speedmaster Professional Chronograph was the watch worn to the first lunar landing by Buzz Aldrin in 1969.
+For one, the Speedmaster Professional Chronograph was the watch worn to the first lunar landing by Buzz Aldrin in 1969.

-Likewise, Omega is now making their movements (the Co-Axial) in-house, rather than buying and modifying ETA movements as they did before.
+Likewise, this Swiss company is now making their movements (the Co-Axial) in-house, rather than buying and modifying ETA movements as they did before.
 This trend is gratifying (with a positive effect on the resale value) for any watchmaker that calls itself a luxury brand.

 5: TAG Heuer